+Retire the system if it is used in actual fire ground emergency escape, or if there is any doubt about its serviceability.
 Retirement is also a function of the operating conditions, level of use, and environmental conditions.
 Protect from sharp edges, open flame, extreme temperatures, chemicals, oils, moisture, and mechanical stress.
-A fall load of other exceptional event can lead to retirement after a single use.
+A fail load or other exceptional event can lead to retirement after a single use.
 Any concerns about its safe use is cause for retirement.
-If the system or components shall be retired, it should be taken out of service and marked accordingly or destroyed to prevent further use
+If the system or components are retired, it should be taken out of service and marked accordingly or destroyed to prevent further use.
 A product must be retired when:

-- · It has been subjected to a major event (fall, - shockload etc.) - It has been exposed to extreme environments (sharp edges, high temperatures, corrosive environment etc.) or become contaminated (chemicals etc.) - It fails to pass inspection or there are any doubts about its reliability - It has an uncertain usage history When it becomes obsolete due to changes in legislation, standards, technique, or compatibility.
+- It has reached the end of its established lifespan · It has been subjected to a major event (fall, shockload etc.). - It has been exposed to extreme environments (sharp edges, extreme temperatures, corrosive environment etc.) or becomes contaminated (chemicals etc.). - · It fails to pass inspection or there are any doubts about its reliability. - It has an uncertain usage history. · When it becomes obsolete due to changes in legislation, - standards, technique or compatibility. · In general if there is any doubt about its condition of - safe use